 Did you fall off the keto diet wagon?
+Had a Keto Cheat Day or two?
 Maybe it was a carb-rich meal in a moment of weakness, or maybe you’ve gone off track for a week, month, or longer.
 Do not fret!
 It feels discouraging, but you can and will bounce back!

 Here are five things you want to do after straying from your keto ways.